KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_astc/README.md

 ```

 ### KTX header fields for ASTC payloads
-  - ASTC HDR vs LDR as well as block sizes can be determined from the vkFormat of the KTX image
+  - ASTC block sizes can be determined from the vkFormat of the KTX image.
+It will always be an LDR ASTC image.
   - DFD `colorModel` MUST be `KHR_DF_MODEL_ASTC`.
   - DFD `channelId` MUST be `KHR_DF_CHANNEL_ASTC_DATA`.